JustLobo1121/advice-generator-app-main/README.md

 ### Useful resources

-- [Bootstrap](https://getbootstrap.com) - This helped me for the css styles. i'd recommend it to easy styles.
+- [Bootstrap](https://getbootstrap.com) - This helped me for the css styles. i'd recommend it to easy to use.

 ## Author